nthe/ducttape/README.md

 ## pythe
 Bunch of decorators and function I made during code investigation.

-__pysk__
+### __pysk__

 Module contains functions for retrieval of values (or lines) from JSON / dictionary or text file.
+The advantage is that the source file won't be loaded into main memory and may work with invalid JSON(s) / dictionary(ies).

 Function `parse` has four parameters:
  - source file